it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/mdm_info.rst

    * Think before you share; disinformation is designed to evoke an emotional response.
    * Talk with your circle about the risks of spreading disinformation.

 #.
-Review the Harvard Kennedy School’s Belfer Center publication, “`The Election Influence Operations Playbook <https://www.belfercenter.org/publication/election-influence-operations-playbook-part-1>`_” for a deeper understanding of these issues and response guidance.
+Review the Harvard Kennedy School’s Belfer Center publication, `The Election Influence Operations Playbook <https://www.belfercenter.org/publication/election-influence-operations-playbook-part-1>`_ for a deeper understanding of these issues and response guidance.
 #.
 Establish a mechanism for the public to report disinformation and misinformation to your office, such as an email or phone number.

 |Maturity3| Maturity